DevExpress/XPO/README.md

 If you do not have [Git](https://git-scm.com/) installed, download and extract the ZIP archive using the GitHub web interface.

 ## Console Demo
 The solution located in the `XpoConsoleCoreDemo` subfolder is a **.NET Standart 2.0** console application, demonstrating how to initialize the data layer and perform basic data operations.
-To run the application, execute the following commands in the repository root folder:
+To run the application, execute the following commands in the **repository root folder** (XpoNetCoreDemos by default):
 ```
 cd XpoConsoleCoreDemo\XpoConsoleCoreDemo
 dotnet restore